jamescosborn/productivity-czar/README.md

 https://www.sciencedaily.com/releases/2011/02/110208131529.htm

 So next time you are facing down a particularly challenging dilemma, consider taking a break.
 It may very well be the solution to your problem.

 *--*

-## What does it mean to be a good developer?

-To me, being a good developer means applying a combination of tenacity, attention to detail, high spirits, and hard work.
-It means being able to break down big problems into much smaller ones, then having the endurance and fortitude to knock out those tasks one at a time until you're done.
-And you're never truly done.

-*--*